 The qualification is suitable for learners...

-- working or resident in the UK, - who work supporting homeless people and want to develop their skills and knowledge, - who already have a level 2 qualification and/or experience of working in housing.
+- minimum age of 16 - working in a frontline capacity in a wide range of housing and housing related roles, - who already have a level 2 qualification and/or experience of working in housing.

 Entry requirements